Climate: do not touch solar radiation, plead experts – 01/17/2022 at 10:16

 Solar geoengineering projects intended to cool the Earth’s surface and limit global warming are potentially dangerous and should be blocked by governments, argue 60 experts and scientists in a letter published Monday.

-Injecting billions of sulfur particles into the upper atmosphere — one of the most controversial intentional solar modification projects — could reflect some of the sun’s rays, but the side effects may outweigh the benefits, insists this open letter accompanied by a text in the journal WIREs Climate Change.
+Injecting billions of sulfur particles into the upper atmosphere — one of the most controversial intentional solar modification projects — might reflect some of the sun’s rays, but the side effects may outweigh the benefits, insists this open letter accompanied by a text in the journal WIREs Climate Change.

 The planet has gained approximately +1.1°C since the pre-industrial era, already leading to an increase in heat waves, floods and storms.